KEINOS/go-pallet/README.md

 # go-pallet<sub><sup><sup>beta</sup></sup></sub>

-`go-pallet` package is a library that simply returns the number of colors used in an image.
+The `go-pallet` package is a Go library that simply gets the number of colors used in an image.
+For color pallet and/or histogram-base usage.

 ## Library Usage